Article Categories

 Replacing spaces with underscores in JavaScript?

 Let us learn about "how to replace spaces with underscores in JavaScript".
-This is a useful technique for formatting strings that contain multiple words, and can be used in many different situations.
+This is a useful technique for formatting strings that contain multiple words, commonly used for URL slugs, file names, and database fields.

 Syntax